Triad gangster attack in Hong Kong after night of violent protests - lawmaker

 Some police had been injured in the clashes after protesters hurled bricks, smoke grenades and petrol bombs, said a police statement.

-Reporting by Donny Kwok, Vimvam Tong and Greg Torode; Editing by Michael Perry
+Reporting by Donny Kwok, James Pomfret, Felix Tam, Vimvam Tong and Greg Torode; Editing by Michael Perry.